top of page

 Nov 28, 20255 min read

-Colleen Bridges M.Ed , NSCA-CPT, PDFS, Belmont University Occupational Therapy Advisory Board and founder of Bridges for Parkinson’s Fitness and Wellness Program Fall season brings cooler weather, holiday gatherings, and plenty of reasons to celebrate—but it also brings a surprising rise in f all-related injuries.
+Colleen Bridges M.Ed , NSCA-CPT, PDFS, Belmont University Occupational Therapy Advisory Board and founder of Bridges for Parkinson’s Fitness and Wellness Program Fall season brings cooler weather, holiday gatherings, and plenty of reasons to celebrate—but it also brings a surprising rise in fall-related injuries.
 As days get shorter and environments get busier, balance challenges can increase, especially for older adults.
 But here’s the good news: falls are not inevitable.
+W

 Colleen Bridges